-Policy last reviewed: June 2019
+Policy last reviewed: September 2021

 "Every child deserves the best possible start in life and support to reach their full potential.
 A child's experience in the early years has a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right, and it provides the foundation for children to make the most of their abilities and talents as they grow up.
 When parents choose to use early years services they want to know the provision will keep their children safe and help them to thrive.
-The Early Years Foundation Stage is the framework that provides that assurance."
+The Early Years Foundation Stage is the framework that provides that assurance." - Statutory Framework for the Early Years Foundation Stage", Department for Education.

 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the reception year.

 At King Street Primary and Pre-School, we work as an open-plan EYFS Unit where we welcome children into our Nursery (Pre-School) the term after their third birthday (or the day of their third birthday if they are in receipt of a Durham County Council Golden Ticket) or into our Reception class children join us at the beginning of the school year in which they turn five.

-The EYFS is based upon four principles:
+The EYFS is based upon four overarching principles: